 5. The Football Club commits itself to the disabled person whenever possible and will treat such members, in aspects of their recruitment and membership, in exactly the same manner as other members.
 The difficulties of their disablement permitting assistance will be given, wherever possible to ensure that disabled members are helped in gaining access.
 Appropriate training will be made to such members who request it.

-Warn as to future conduct.
+1) Warn as to future conduct

-Suspend from membership.
+2) Suspend from membership

-Any person found to have broken the Club’s Policies or Codes of Conduct.
+3) Remove from membership any person found to have broken the Club’s Policies or Codes of Conduct.